okisoftware/okic-payment-gateway/README.md

 - [OKIC Staging Wallet](https://okiwallet.xyz)
 - _OKIC Production Wallet is not available yet_

-All transactions initiated by merchant on our staging environment are not real and there are strictly for testing.
+All transactions initiated by merchants on our staging environment are not real and are strictly for testing.
-All functionality on both environments are the same and it will be easy to switch on production environment after functionality testing by changing the URL.
+All functionality on both environments is the same and it will be easy to switch on the production environment after functionality testing by changing the URL.

 - OKIC staging URL: https://backend.okiwallet.xyz
 - OKIC production URL: **not available - coming soon**

-All transactions on both environments are available in OKIC explorer.
+All transactions on both environments are available in OKIC Explorer.

 - [OKIC Staging Explorer](https://explorer.okiwallet.xyz)
 - _OKIC Production Explorer is not available yet_

 ### Requirements for OKIC integration

-Following credentials are required for merchant OKIC integration:
+The following credentials are required for merchant OKIC integration:

 - [x] **merchant public key**
 - [x] **merchant private key**

-Copy your credentials from OKIC wallet and place it on secure place on your server.
+Copy your credentials from the OKIC wallet and place them in a secure place on your server.
-You can see the video bellow how to get your public and private key.
+You can see the video below on how to get your public and private key.

 [getKeys.webm](https://github.com/okisoftware/okic-payment-gateway/assets/63173020/7bdf4a76-a8dd-4657-b86b-983a70e53066)

-For security reasons you can roll back your keys and replace old keys with new ones.
+For security reasons, you can roll back your keys and replace old keys with new ones.

 ### OKIC Integration Methods

-OKIC supports two different methods for merchants integration:
+OKIC supports two different methods for merchant integration:

 - [x] Payment Gateway integration
 - [x] Payment Processing integration

-For the understanding of the integration methods we have to introduce the OKIC transaction structure, or the most important parts:
+To understand the integration methods we have to introduce the OKIC transaction structure or the most important parts:

 - **txid**: a unique transaction identifier, created by hashing transaction details
 - **status**: transaction status after transaction validation